fcole90/fcole90.github.io/useful_resources.md

 ---
-layout: default
+layout: page
-title: Useful resources
+title: Resources
-description: A list of useful resources
+description: A list of of resources that I found useful and/or interesting to read.
-published: true
 ---

-# Useful resources
-This is a list of resources that I found useful and/or interesting to read.

 ### [Visual Information Theory](http://colah.github.io/posts/2015-09-Visual-Information/)

-Explains in a clear and concise way how to understand and visualise probabilities and other information theory data.
+This article explains in a clear and concise way how to understand and visualise probabilities and other information theory data.